FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Description: name of the identifier scheme, ORCID, ISNI.
 - identifier
   - Type: string
-  - Description: uniquely identifies an individual author or organization, according to various schemes.
+  - Description: unique identifier of an individual author or organization, according to various schemes.

 ### RelatedPublication

 - citation
   - Type: string
-  - Description: The full bibliographic citation for this related publication.
+  - Description: full bibliographic citation for this related publication.
 - id_type
   - Type: string
-  - Description: The type of digital identifier used for this publication, e.g., Digital Object Identifier, DOI.
+  - Description: type of digital identifier used for this publication, e.g., digital object identifier, DOI.
 - id_number
   - Type: string
-  - Description: The identifier for the selected ID type.
+  - Description: identifier for the selected ID type.
 - url
   - Type: string
-  - Description: Link to the publication web page, e.g., journal article page, archive record page, or other.
+  - Description: link to the publication web page, e.g., journal article page, archive record page, or other.

 ### Keyword

 - value
   - Type: string
-  - Description: Key terms that describe important aspects of the Dataset.
+  - Description: key terms describing important aspects of the dataset.
 - vocabulary
   - Type: string
-  - Description: For the specification of the keyword controlled vocabulary in use, such as LCSH, MeSH, or others.
+  - Description: for the specification of the keyword controlled vocabulary in use, such as LCSH, MeSH, or others.
 - vocabulary_uri
   - Type: string
-  - Description: Keyword vocabulary URI points to the web presence that describes the keyword vocabulary, if appropriate.
+  - Description: keyword vocabulary URI points to the web presence that describes the keyword vocabulary, if appropriate.

 ### TopicClassification

 - value
   - Type: string
-  - Description: Topic or Subject term that is relevant to this Dataset.
+  - Description: topic or Subject term that is relevant to this Dataset.
 - vocab
   - Type: string
-  - Description: Provided for specification of the controlled vocabulary in use, e.g., LCSH, MeSH, etc.
+  - Description: provided for specification of the controlled vocabulary in use, e.g., LCSH, MeSH, etc.
 - vocab_uri
   - Type: string
-  - Description: Specifies the URI location for the full controlled vocabulary.
+  - Description: specifies the URI location for the full controlled vocabulary.

 ### Experiment